 - Mt.
 Eolus and Windom Peak: USGS 7.5 minute topographic maps, Columbine Pass quad

 - Sunlight Peak: USGS 7.5 minute topographic maps, Storm King Peak

-- Maps and guidebooks for the Chicago Basin area are available by phone or mail from the our Bookstore.
+Maps and guidebooks for the Chicago Basin area are available by phone or mail from the our online bookstore.
 In Durango, stop by the SJMA Bookstore, which is open weekdays 8 to 4:30, located at 15 Burnett Court.

 How Difficult Are They?